iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.1/report.md

 > I have just gone through my telephone and I would like to know why Google Play has installed coronavirus app on my phone without approval<br> :date: __2020-06-03 07:13:37__

 > Useless messed up a BRAND NEW CELL PHONE.WOULD NOT RECOMEND AT ALL<br> :date: __2020-06-02 12:28:37__

-> I don't remember installing this app, I did leave my phone charging overnight with the WiFi on.
-Why can't they just have emailed you instead or have an entire page just for Covid updates in your local newspaper.<br> :date: __2020-05-29 13:24:39__